-Sand casting is the most versatile among the manufacturing methods that enables to manufacture very detailed and complex parts from unlimited number of metals and their alloys.
+Sand casting is the most versatile among the manufacturing methods that enable to manufacture of very detailed and complex parts from an unlimited number of metals and their alloys.

 Draft angle is the angle applied or allowed on all vertical faces of a pattern to aid easy removal from the sand mould without damaging its walls.
-Angle required depends on the moulding process, cast design and pattern depth inside the mould.
+The angle required depends on the moulding process, cast design and pattern depth inside the mould.

 Design engineers often overlook this aspect of sand cast design even though it is critical for a successful cast.
 Allowing suitable draft angle and utilising the tapered surfaces in the design will increase castability and reduce tooling cost due to increased metal flow and ease of tooling.

-If it does not critically affect the functionality of the design, a draft angle as per ISO standards will help produce cheaper and consistent sand moulds.
-Generally,foundries as a rule of thumb use 1-1.5o of draft angle under normal conditions.
+If it does not critically affect the functionality of the design, a draft angle as per ISO standards will help produce cheaper and more consistent sand moulds.
+Generally, foundries as a rule of thumb use 1-1.5o of draft angle under normal conditions.

 A parting line in sand casting is the borderline in which draft angles change direction.
-Although the foundry will have the knowledge and experience of placing the parting line,engineering product designers should be aware of parting line placement as it dictates the quality and the cost of the cast.
-Parting line should be wide,short, horizontally flat and placed as low as possible.
-Change in parting line placement will affect core usage, gating placement, weight of the cast and dimensional accuracy.
+Although the foundry will have the knowledge and experience of placing the parting line, engineering product designers should be aware of parting line placement as it dictates the quality and the cost of the cast.
+The parting line should be wide, short, horizontally flat and placed as low as possible.
+Change in parting line placement will affect core usage, gating placement, the weight of the cast and dimensional accuracy.

 Undercuts & cores

-Uniform cross sections, also referred to as uniform wall thickness is generally preferred but they are unfeasible in many engineering product designs.
-The principle requirement is that not to leave thicker sections of the casting isolated when cooling.
+Uniform cross-sections, also referred to as uniform wall thickness is generally preferred but they are unfeasible in many engineering product designs.
+The principal requirement is not to leave thicker sections of the casting isolated when cooling.
 The thicker section takes longer to cool while all the metal around it had already solidified.
 As the thicker section continues to solidify it cannot “feed” from the sections around it leading to defects such as porosity or tearing.
-It is worth discussing with the foundry about thickness limitation of your material before deciding.
+It is worth discussing with the foundry about the thickness limitation of your material before deciding.

-In sand casting, volume to surface area ratio is critical in getting even solidification and to avoid formation of cavities.
+In sand casting, the volume to surface area ratio is critical in getting even solidification and avoiding the formation of cavities.
 Solidification is directly proportional to the square of volume/surface area ratio.
-Sections in the casting with low volume to surface area will solidify faster than sections with higher volume to surface area.
+Sections in the casting with low volume to surface area will solidify faster than sections with higher volume to the surface area.